bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

   --output=matches.tsv
 ```

-There is only one match in the BAM file `ERR194147.1.bam`
-for one of the five junctions in our search.
+The sample `flanking_sequences.csv` file contains query sequences for just five
+junctions and there is only a single match for soft-clipped reads extracted from
+`ERR194147.1.bam`.

 ## Nextflow processes and channels